Adithyasivakumar/Adithyasivakumar/README.md

 <br>

-I'm a passionate and driven third-year Computer Science student at KGISL Institute of Technology, with a strong focus on becoming a proficient Software Engineer.
+I'm a passionate and driven Computer Science student, with a strong focus on becoming a proficient Software Engineer.
 My goal is to leverage my skills in programming and design to build efficient, scalable, and user-focused software solutions.
 I'm driven by the challenge of breaking down complex problems into clean, logical, and understandable code.

 - 🔭 I’m currently building full-stack applications to translate foundational concepts into real-world practice.
 - 🌱 I’m mastering the pillars of great software: **Data Structures & Algorithms** and **System Design**.
 - 🤔 I’m also actively exploring the exciting fields of **Artificial Intelligence** and **Machine Learning**.
-- 💼 I am actively seeking a **Software Engineering Internship** where I can contribute to impactful projects and learn from experienced industry professionals.

 - 📫 How to reach me: **adithyasivakumar07@gmail.com**

 <br>